Burgers. What more can we say than it is the favorite food of so many young people.

 Sweet Potato Burgers

-Steam them for 20 minutes or until a knife passes easily in the center.
+- Steam them for 20 minutes or until a knife passes easily through the center.

 Note: The burger can easily be made with acorn squash or pumpkin instead of sweet potatoes.
 The technology is the same, and you can use your potato ricer as well.